openebs/website/docs/main/user-guides/replicated-engine-user-guide/advanced-operations/monitoring.md

 ---
 # Monitoring

-## Pool metrics exporter
+## Pool Metrics Exporter

-The Mayastor pool metrics exporter runs as a sidecar container within every io-engine pod and exposes pool usage metrics in Prometheus format.
-These metrics are exposed on port 9502 using an HTTP endpoint /metrics and are refreshed every five minutes.
+The Replicated Engine pool metrics exporter runs as a sidecar container within every I/O-engine pod and exposes pool usage metrics in Prometheus format.
+These metrics are exposed on port 9502 using an HTTP endpoint/metrics and are refreshed every five minutes.

-### Supported pool metrics
+### Supported Pool Metrics

 | Name | Type | Unit | Description |
 | :--- | :--- | :--- | :--- |